-Tracker has a series of built in tips and instructions to help get started with the functions and features.
+Tracker Mini has a series of built in tips and instructions to help get started with the functions and features.
 These are automatically available as text hints which appear at various stages of navigating and manoeuvring through the options and menus.

-The official manual and Q&A is available on the Polyend website.
+This official manual and Q&A is available on the Polyend website.
 A limited version of quick start is also available as the onboard manual.

-VIEWING THE ONBOARD QUICK START
+■ VIEWING THE ONBOARD QUICK START

-- 1. Press [Config] to open the configuration settings. - 2.
-Navigate with the 1st and 2nd Screen Buttons to select the 'Manual'. - 3.
+- 1. Hold [Shift] + Function [4] to open the configuration settings.
+The secondary function [4] button by default is assigned to 'Config' - 2.
+Navigate with the 1st and 2nd Screen Buttons to select the 'Manual'.
+Also the D-Pad Navigator buttons can be used. - 3.
 In the middle page pane, Press the 4th or 5th Screen Buttons to navigate to 'Quick Start'. - 4.
-Press [Select], 6th Screen Button to select the options.
+Press [Enter], 6th Screen Button to select the options.
 The pop-up window will appear. - 5.
-Navigate pages, Press [Left] or [Right]. - 6.
-Select any other function or page to exit.
+Navigate pages, Press (Left) or 1st Screen button or (Right) or 8th Screen button.
+The [+] / [-] buttons also turn pages. - 6.
+Select any other function button page to exit.

-2.5 Page Map
+2.5 Menu Page Map

-As a quick guide to the page hierarchy in Tracker the following diagram illustrates the main pages.
+As a quick guide to the page hierarchy in Tracker Mini the following diagram illustrates the main pages accessed under the [Menu] option.